Neurology Residency

 Our neurology residency is a four-year (categorical) program with a balanced mix of outpatient and inpatient neurological experiences.
 Read our program aims.

 Our Academic Year is based on 13 four-week blocks (July 1 - June 30).
 PGY2-4 rotations are organized under the principles of an "X+Y" model which separates weeks with continuity clinic into separate ambulatory rotations that are repeated longitudinally throughout the year.
-Ambulatory ("Y") rotations are 2 weeks in duration and include the resident’s continuity clinic (3 half-days per week throughout the Y-rotation), and additional outpatient subspecialty and neurophysiology experiences.
-Non-ambulatory (“X”) rotations are 4 weeks in duration, comprising of a single 4-week experience, or 2 different 2-week non-ambulatory rotations.
-Learn more about our Residency Rotations using the link below.
+Ambulatory ("Y") rotations include the resident’s continuity clinic, and additional outpatient experiences.

 A special 4-week Neurology Boot Camp dedicated to learning neuroanatomy, neurological examination techniques, concepts of neurological localization, and basics of neurology will occur during the PGY1 year.

-A night-float resident at Butterworth covers five nights a week, the remaining two nights are covered by weekend float residents in a manner that assures patient safety and minimizes resident fatigue.
+Overnight hours at Butterworth Hospital are covered by a night-float resident in a manner that assures patient safety and minimizes resident fatigue.
 Night-float assignments are never longer than two weeks at a time.
 There is no '24-hour' call at any time in the program.
 Neurology Residents do not cover Blodgett Hospital overnight.

 Our neurology residency is a four-year (categorical) program with a balanced mix of outpatient and inpatient neurological experiences.
 Read our program aims.

 Our Academic Year is based on 13 four-week blocks (July 1 - June 30).
 PGY2-4 rotations are organized under the principles of an "X+Y" model which separates weeks with continuity clinic into separate ambulatory rotations that are repeated longitudinally throughout the year.
-Ambulatory ("Y") rotations are 2 weeks in duration and include the resident’s continuity clinic (3 half-days per week throughout the Y-rotation), and additional outpatient subspecialty and neurophysiology experiences.
-Non-ambulatory (“X”) rotations are 4 weeks in duration, comprising of a single 4-week experience, or 2 different 2-week non-ambulatory rotations.
-Learn more about our Residency Rotations using the link below.
+Ambulatory ("Y") rotations include the resident’s continuity clinic, and additional outpatient experiences.

 A special 4-week Neurology Boot Camp dedicated to learning neuroanatomy, neurological examination techniques, concepts of neurological localization, and basics of neurology will occur during the PGY1 year.

-A night-float resident at Butterworth covers five nights a week, the remaining two nights are covered by weekend float residents in a manner that assures patient safety and minimizes resident fatigue.
+Overnight hours at Butterworth Hospital are covered by a night-float resident in a manner that assures patient safety and minimizes resident fatigue.
 Night-float assignments are never longer than two weeks at a time.
 There is no '24-hour' call at any time in the program.
 Neurology Residents do not cover Blodgett Hospital overnight.

 Residents have protected time from 1 – 5 pm on Thursdays for high-quality didactics.
 A majority of these didactics are run by our faculty members.
 These offerings cover all areas of neurology, including aspects of neuroanatomy, neurophysiology, neuropharmacology, and neuropathology.
 Included in these hours are a monthly journal club, contemporary issues and ethics discussion, interesting case conference, board review sessions, and a variety of sessions that cover healthcare disparities, wellness, as well as practice-related issues such as documentation requirements and billing/coding.